petermr/pygetpapers/joss/paper.md

 * `pyamiimage` [@pyamiimage] - analysis of the content of images in downloaded documents
 * third party text analysis of PDF using GROBID[@GROBID] and PDFBox[@PDFBox].

+# Acknowledgements

+We acknowledge contributions from Shweata N Hegde in helping write the documentation.
+We also acknowledge Matthew Evans support to help improve the quality of the code, and the repository.

+# CRediT Statement

+Ayush Garg: Development of the Tool, Architecture.
+Richard D Smith-Unna: Base framework, work on `getpapers` (predecessor to `pygetpapers`).
+Peter Murray-Rust: Supervision, framework, writing manuscript.